ghi-electronics/Documentation/software/coding-options/python.md

 dev.Script.Run();
 ```

-This is an example to execute a single line(immediate mode).
+This is an example to execute a single line in *immediate mode*.
 This does not modify the application stored in flash.

 ```py
 dev.Script.Execute("LED(200,200,10)")